igrishaev/pg/doc/020-client.md

 **Don't mix notices with notifications (see the corresponding chapter).**

 By default, the client library just prints the `NoticeResponse` map with all the fields.
-You're welcome to pass your own notice handler which logs them, store in an atom or whatever else:
+You're welcome to pass your own notice handler which logs them, stores them in an atom or whatever else:

 ~~~clojure
 (defn my-notice-handler [NoticeResponse]